percy/percy-puppeteer/README.md

 import puppeteer from 'puppeteer';
 import { Percy, FileSystemAssetLoader } from '@percy/puppeteer';

-// Create a percy client
+// Create a Percy client
 const percy = new Percy({
     loaders: [
         new FileSystemAssetLoader({